Exercise, Stress, & lifestyle really does play a huge role in how we feel and look….

 - 1-2 days of high intensity workouts, such burst training, sprints, etc….
 Depends on your age and fitness level.
 Some might be able to do more.

-- Now in my mid 60’s 1 day of sprinting works well when I was in my 50’s I did 2-3 days….But I came from very long distance running, track work, and it was a huge cut back for me at the time.
+- Now in my mid 60’s 1 day of sprinting works well for me, when I was in my 50’s I did 2-3 days….But I was used to very long distance running, track work, and it was a huge cut back for me at the time.

-- Sprints can be on any equipment, 20 seconds hard rest to 30 seconds to 1 minute and repeat until 10, 15 or 20 minutes is up…then walk for at least 15 minutes slowly for recovery and lowering cortisol is great for fat burning
+- Sprints can be on any equipment, 20 seconds hard then rest to 20-30 seconds to 1 minute and repeat until 15- 20 minutes is up.
+Then walk for at least 15-30 minutes slowly for recovery and lowering your cortisol.

-- When I sprint I run hard different distance times, sometimes, 20, 30, 35, sends then walk back to start slowly and repeat if I feel really to go all out hard again.
+- When I sprint I run hard different distance times, sometimes, 20, 30, 35, seconds then I walk back to start slowly and repeat.

 We do not need to go longer…see how you feel.
-10 minute workouts done with intensity is fine.
+10-20 minute workouts done with intensity are fine.

 I do 20-25 minutes tops, for my circuit based resistance training workout 3 days a week now on average.
 Sometimes 4 days, I change it up all the time.
 Sometimes 2 days upper body and 2 days lower body with a glute routine thrown in at the end.